10 Top Eyeliner Tips for Aging Eyes

 For the most eye-opening effect, apply mascara only to your upper lashes.
 Adding mascara to your lower lashes might emphasize dark shadows, so experiment to see what works best for you

-Takeaway: eyeliner tips for aging eyes
+Takeaway: Eyeliner tips for aging eyes